AnnaManoleLNU/Colorize/README.md

 const lightColor = colorGenerator.generateLightColor()
 const darkColor = colorGenerator.generateDarkColor()

+// Log the results to the console and use the rgb values for your project.
+The results will be in the following format: "rgb(0, 0, 0)", string. console.log(randomColor) console.log(lightColor) console.log(darkColor)

+// ColorSchemeGenerator
-// Generate a theme for a given color. const colorSchemeGenerator = new ColorSchemeGenerator() const colorScheme = colorSchemeGenerator.generateMonochromaticColorScheme(darkColor) const analogousColorScheme = colorSchemeGenerator.generateAnalogousColorScheme(lightColor)
+// Use the ColorSchemeGenerator to generate a monochromatic or analogous color scheme for a given color. const colorSchemeGenerator = new ColorSchemeGenerator() const colorScheme = colorSchemeGenerator.generateMonochromaticColorScheme(darkColor) const analogousColorScheme = colorSchemeGenerator.generateAnalogousColorScheme(lightColor)